rackerlabs/design-system/_component_design/date-selector.md

 #### Selection made

-The user can manually enter a date in the date text field, or select a date from the date picker.
-When the user selects a date, the date populates the date text field and the date picker closes.
+The user can manually enter a date in the date text field, or select a date from the date selector.
+When the user selects a date, the date populates the date text field and the date selector closes.

 If the calendar includes an **End Date** field, populate the **End Date** with the **Start Date**.
 This action creates a mandatory minimum date.